 After all the usual jokes about the children and the adults resembling monkeys, Miss A started to take a lot of interest in taking photos of everything she saw.
 I’m pretty sure she was actually listening as well which was good as we were talking about the different species and how long they lives, what they ate etc.

 The food is very expensive to buy at Monkey World, but thankfully we took a picnic.
 There is an amazing big open space with a huge play area for the kids at the back of the park, so we headed through in a straight line in time for lunch before circling the park again afterwards.
+You can easily spend a whole day at monkey World, there really is plenty to see and do.
+I think the open space area at the back of the park is in the perfect position to stop and sit down for a while whilst the kids play before wandering back through again.

 There is always a time and place for ice cream though on a day out despite the weather being a little colder by the time we sat down for ice creams.